dipanjal/DevOps/NetNS_Ingress_Egress_Traffic/README.md

-# Network Namespace with Internet and Ingress Traffic
+# Network Namespace with Egress and Ingress Traffic

 In this doccumentation, we will cover